Cannon House Office Building: Cannon Tunnel

-The Cannon Tunnel connects the Cannon House Office Building to the Capitol.
+The north-south Cannon Tunnel connects the Cannon House Office Building to the Capitol.
 The tunnel is lined with artwork from the annual Congressional Art Competition for high school students.
-Branching off the entrance to Cannon Tunnel is a separate tunnel to the Longworth House Office Building, and entrances to a cafeteria, shoe shiner/cobbler, and a Legislative Resource Center.
-Unlike the tunnels from the Capitol to the Senate Office Buildings and the Rayburn tunnel, the Cannon Tunnel has no subway line, and is primarily a pedestrian pathway.
-In addition, a separate tunnel runs between the building and the neighboring James Madison Memorial Building, a part of the Library of Congress.
+Branching off the entrance to the Cannon Tunnel is a separate tunnel southwest to the adjacent Longworth House Office Building, and entrances to a cafeteria, shoe shiner/cobbler, and a Legislative Resource Center.
+Unlike the tunnels from the Capitol to the Senate Office Buildings on the northside and the Rayburn Tunnel, the Cannon Tunnel because of its age, has no subway line, and is primarily a pedestrian pathway.
+In addition, a separate tunnel runs between the Cannon building and to the east of the neighboring James Madison Memorial Building, a part of the adjacent Library of Congress buildings complex.